stuart-gill/Scalyr-Java-Client/readme.md

-Here is the source code to the Scalyr client library.
-We provide this code for several reasons:
+Scalyr Java Client Library

-1. So that engineers who really like to understand how things work, can see the inner workings.
+---

-2. As a debugging aid.
+This is the source code for the Java client to the Scalyr Logs and Scalyr Knobs services.

-3. As sample code for using Scalyr services from a language for which we have not yet developed an official client.
+See [https://www.scalyr.com/logapijava](scalyr.com/logapijava) for an introduction to the API.

 We do not actively solicit outside contributions to the client library, but if you'd like to submit a patch, feel free to get in touch (contact@scalyr.com).
 And of course,